 Katherine R. Rossiter (Ph.D.) – Associate Director

 Kate completed her PhD in the School of Criminology at Simon Fraser University, and was a Postdoctoral Fellow with the Canadian Observatory on the Justice System’s Response to Intimate Partner Violence.
-Her research focuses on the intersections of gender, violence and trauma, mental health, and justice.
+Her research focuses on the intersections of gender-based violence and trauma, mental health, and justice.
 She is an Adjunct Professor in the School of Criminology at SFU, and works as Research & Projects Manager with the Ending Violence Association of BC (EVA BC).
 Kate is a Co-Investigator for the Canadian Domestic Homicide Prevention Initiative for Vulnerable Populations (CDHPIVP), led by Drs.
 Peter Jaffe (Western) & Myrna Dawson (Guelph), and Co-Lead for the Immigrant and Refugee Populations research team.